When do you need to microchip?

 There are three cases when microchipping your cat or dog is mandatory:

-- if your cat or dog is under 12 weeks
+- If your cat or dog is over 12 weeks old;

-- if a cat or dog is being sold or given away
+- If a cat or dog is being sold or given away; or

 Council highly recommends microchipping your pet to make it easier for lost animals to be reunited with their owners.
 Discounts are given to microchipped animal registration.